-PARCC SBAC Performance-based assessment: Three ELA performance tasks and one or more mathematics tasks Performance tasks: One ELA performance task and one mathematics performance task Reporting results: Student results will be reported as one of five performance levels Reporting results: Student achievement will be reported as one of four achievement levels Language translations to be provided at additional cost Language translation provided at no additional cost in Spanish, Vietnamese, Arabic, Tagalog, Ilokana, Cantonese, Mandarin, Korean, Punjabi, Russian, and Ukranian One retake opportunity for grades 3-8 and up to three for high school, with state approval One retake opportunity, but only for instances of a test administration irregularity Estimated total testing time for combined ELA and mathematics, spread over nine testing sessions: Estimated total testing time 4 for combined ELA and mathematics, spread over several testing sessions over several days • Grade 3 8 hours • Grades 3-57 hours • Grade 3 • • Grades 6-8 • Grades 6-87 hours 30 minutes • Grades 9-10 9 hours 45 minutes • • Grade 11 9 hours 55 minutes • Grade 11 8 hours 30 minutes Paper and pencil version available as accommodation for the 2014-15 school year for schools approved by their state Paper and pencil version available as an accommodation for three years for schools not ready for online delivery Assessment Delivery States and districts select from a set of four-week testing windows, one for the performance-based assessments and one for the end-of-year assessments States establish one 12-week testing window for grades 3-8 and one 7-week testing window for grade 11 for summative assessments A vendor delivery platform will be used through 2014-15 (TESTNAV), after which a PARCC-developed, open-source or fully documented delivery system will be available to member states and their contractors An open source delivery system is being developed and will be made freely available to states and vendors for delivery of SBAC assessments and other assessment applications All system components delivered and operational in the 2014-15 school, except for K-1 formative All system components delivered and operational in the 2014-15 school year
+PARCC SBAC Estimated total testing time for combined ELA and mathematics, spread over nine testing sessions: Estimated total testing time for combined ELA and mathematics, spread over several testing sessions over several days Grade 3 8 hours Grades 3-57 hours Grades 4-59 hours 20 minutes Grades 6-89 hours 25 minutes Grades 6-87 hours 30 minutes Grades 9-10 9 hours 45 minutes Grade 119 hours 55 minutes Grade 11 8 hours 30 minutes Paper and pencil version available as accommodation for the 2014-15 school year for schools approved by their state Paper and pencil version available as an accommodation for three years for schools not ready for online delivery Assessmen nt Delivery States and districts select from a set of four-week testing windows, one for the performance-based assessments and one for the end-of-year assessments States establish one 12-week testing window for grades 3-8 and one 7-week testing window for grade 11 for summative assessments A vendor delivery platform will be used through 2014- 15 (TESTNAV), after which a PARCC-developed, open- source or fully documented delivery system will be available to member states and their contractors An open source delivery system is being developed and will be made freely available to states and vendors for delivery of SBAC assessments and other assessment applications All system components delivered and operational in the 2014-15 school, except for K-1 formative tools, diagnostic assessments, speaking/listening assessment, and PARCC test delivery platform All system components delivered and operational in the 2014-15 school year Other Assessments, Resources and Tools A diagnostic assessment (grades 2-8) and a mid- year assessment (grades 3-11), with the latter made up primarily of tasks similar to the summative performance-based tasks (optional use) Interim assessments for grades 3-8 and 11 (optional) will be computer adaptive and include multiple item types, including performance tasks.
+The number, timing, and scope (all standards or clusters of standards) can be locally determined.
+Item bank can be accessed by educators for instructional and professional development uses (optional use).
+A speaking and listening assessment for grades K-12 (required for grades 3-8 and high school but not used for accountability) No speaking and listening assessment K-1 formative performance tasks (optional use) Exemplar instructional modules, three per grade level in ELA/literacy and mathematics, with teacher training resources; additional instructional resources submitted by educators that meet quality criteria.
+(Future) item bank with released summative items and tasks State-developed formative and diagnostic tools will be added to the Partnership Resource Center Formative tools, processes, and practices available in digital library